sigmacomputing/sigmaquickstarts/site/sigmaguides/src/security_snowflake_keypair_rotation/security_snowflake_keypair_rotation.md

 <img src="assets/rsa1.png" width="800"/>

-Now, RSA has evolved over the many years but at it's core, the security lives in the difficulty in factoring of semi-prime numbers.
+RSA has evolved over the many years but at it's core, the security lives in the difficulty in factoring of semi-prime numbers.

 A semi-prime number is a natural number that is the product of two prime numbers.

 Factoring a semi-prime results in two prime numbers.
-For example,
+For example:

 1515 is a semi-prime because it is the product of two prime numbers, 33 and 55.

 There's no known algorithm that can factor large semi-primes in polynomial time (relative to the number of digits in the semi-prime).
 All known algorithms take time that grows at least exponentially with the size of the semi-prime, making them impractical for very large semi-primes.

-There are quantum algorithms, like Shor's algorithm, that can factor semi-primes in polynomial time.
+There are quantum algorithms, like [Shor's algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm), that can factor semi-primes in polynomial time.
 However, as of now, large-scale quantum computers that can run Shor's algorithm efficiently don't exist.
 If and when they do, they will pose a threat to cryptographic systems based on semi-prime factoring difficulty, like RSA in the long run.

 #### The contest

 The RSA Factoring Challenge was a challenge put forward by RSA Laboratories on March 18, 1991 with cash awards to successful participants.

-They organizers published a list of semi-primes (numbers with exactly two prime factors) known as the RSA numbers, with a cash prize for the successful factorization of some of them.
+The organizers published a list of semi-primes (numbers with exactly two prime factors) known as the RSA numbers, with a cash prize for the successful factorization of some of them.
 The smallest of them, a 100-decimal digit number called `RSA-100` was successfully factored by April 1, 1991.

 This is why you will never see anyone using RSA-100 in commercial applications today.
-In fact, the largest RSA number un-factored to date (in 2020) is `RSA-250`
+In fact, the largest RSA number un-factored to date (in 2020) is `RSA-250`.

 Many of the bigger numbers have still not been factored and are expected to remain un-factored for quite some time.